 Update 1.6 (New way to add events retrospectively) | 17 Sep, ’17

 Lukas is currently busy working on Timelines 2.0, which will reimagine what Timelines can do as a personal time tracking tool.
 It will be able to track certain things, such as locations, without manual input.
 There will also be an iPad version, syncing, and a new interactive bar chart, as well as tons of smaller refinements and improvements.
-While plans can sometimes change, this version is planned to be ready in early 2018.
+While plans can sometimes change, this version is planned to be ready by the end of summer of 2018.